amalbosemathew/vpc_terraform/README.md

 If you need to download terraform , then click here [Terraform](https://www.terraform.io/downloads.html) .

-Lets create a file for decalring the variables.This is used to declare the variable and the values are passing through the terrafrom.tfvars file.
+Lets create a file for declaring the variables.This is used to declare the variable and the values are passing through the terrafrom.tfvars file.

 > Create a variables.tf file
 ```sh